slopp/event_driven_dbt_assets/README.md

 This project uses a few patterns that are worth calling out.
 This project has the structure:

-- CSV source data: represented as source assets [`source_orders`, `source_customers`]
+- CSV source data: represented as the source assets `source_orders`, `source_customers`

-- Raw extracted and loaded data: represented as assets [`orders`, `customers`].
-The extract and load is done through pandas + IO managers, and the results become a dbt source.
-The extract is handled by the source asset's IO manager `resources.CSVIOManager.load_input` which creates a pandas dataframe that is then loaded using the asset's IO manager `DagsterDuckDBPandasIOManager.handle_output`
+- Raw extracted and loaded data: represented as the assets `orders`, `customers`.
+The extract and load is done through pandas + IO managers, and the resulting tables become dbt sources.
+The *extract* is handled by the source asset's IO manager, called `csv_reader`, using `resources.CSVIOManager.load_input` which extracts the raw data into a pandas dataframe.
+The dataframe is then *loaded* using the asset's IO manager, called `warehouse`, using  `DagsterDuckDBPandasIOManager.handle_output`.

-- Transformed data: represented as an asset via the dagster-dbt integration [`orders_summary`, `customers_summary`], transformations done through dbt
+- Transformed data: represented as the assets `orders_summary`, `customers_summary`.
+These assets are created by the `dagster-dbt` package and the transformations are done through dbt.

 > Your project might have a different structure!
+Two common variations:
+> (1) You might not use Dagster's IO managers to extract and load the data.
+Instead your code might orchestrate an external system, like Databricks, responsible for creating the raw data in the warehouse.
+In this case the asset functions `orders` and `customers` would be different, containing Databricks client code.
-For example, you might have a system external to dagster doing the extract and load.
-In that case you would not have the `assets_raw.py`, instead the `dagster-dbt` integration would default to representing dbt sources as source assets automatically!
+> (2) You might mot have Dagster manage the extract and laod at all!
+Instead you might have a system external to dagster doing the extract and load.
+In that case you would not have `source_orders` and `source_customers` or the asset functions `orders` and `customers`.
+Instead, you would use `dagster-dbt` integration's default to represent dbt sources as source assets automatically.
+In this case `orders` and `customers` would be treated as source assets.
+How would you watch for updates?
 You could still follow the event-driven pattern of observing data versions for these source assets by using`AssetObservation(key=AssetKey(["my_dbt_source_schema", "my_dbt_source_table"]), ...)` inside of the job used to observe assets.

 Because it is common to have many source assets that are extracted and loaded in the same way, this project uses *asset factories* in `assets_raw.py` to dynamically generate the source assets (`source_orders`, `source_customers`) and raw loaded assets (`orders`, `customers`).